img

 Description

-The Complainant alleged 5 workers were not paid their due separation from employment entitlements, including service benefit and earned leave encashment, after they were terminated from their employment.
-The Complainant's proposed remedy was for the 5 workers to be paid their due separation from employment entitlements.
+The Complainant alleged non-payment of due separation from employment entitlements after s/he resigned from employment at the factory with two months prior notice.
+The Complainant’s proposed remedy was for the Factory Management to immediately pay his/her due separation from employment entitlements.

 Outcome